rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    {{?RFC9108}}.

-   Thanks to Andy Bierman, Italo Busi, Benoit Claise, Tom Petch, Randy Presuhn, Martin Björklund, Dale R. Worley, and Kent Watsen for the comments.
+   Thanks to Andy Bierman, Italo Busi, Benoit Claise, Tom Petch, Randy Presuhn, Martin Björklund, Dale R. Worley, Kent Watsen, and Joel Halpern for the comments.
 Lou Berger suggested to include more details about IANA considerations.

    {{sec-tags}} is inspired from RFC 8819.